tb9757/Student-Academic-Performance/README.md

 **Hypothesis 3:** Students studying for more than 3 hours per day have significantly higher final exam marks than those who study 3 hours or fewer.

 Students who study more than 3 hours per day tend to achieve higher final exam marks.
-The difference between the two groups is statistically significant because p value is less than 0.05 Students who study >3 hours/day score higher about 76% of the time compared to those studying ≤3 hours/day.
+The difference between the two groups is statistically significant because the p-value is less than 0.05.
+Students who study >3 hours/day score higher about 76% of the time compared to those studying ≤3 hours/day.

 **Hypothesis 4:** A regression model that includes pre-processing steps (such as scaling) will perform better than a model trained on the raw data.

-pre-processing did not improve performance because the dataset was already clean, fully numerical, and appropriately scaled for OLS regression.
+Pre-processing did not improve performance because the dataset was already clean, fully numerical, and appropriately scaled for OLS regression.
 Therefore, the baseline and pipeline models perform equivalently, and Hypothesis 4 is not supported.

 ## Credits

-A huge source of help for this project was the code institute LMS.
-It was particularly helpful to follow through the the machine learning section.
+A huge source of help for this project was the Code Institute LMS.
+It was particularly helpful to follow through the machine learning section.
 I gathered information on how to construct a pipeline and the steps to take to evaluate its results.

 There are some sections of my code which I copied directly from the LMS, and I have referenced this in comments where I have done this.
 I will also list them here:

 -   Removing the duplicate side from a correlation heatmap whilst testing hypothesis 1
 -   The code to display the histogram and boxplot whilst investigating hypotheses 3.
-This is lifted straight from the LMS, it provides a dotted red line to show the mean value for each group - easier to directly compare whilst plotting a box plot on the side.
+This is lifted straight from the LMS, it provides a dotted red line to show the mean value for each group - easier to directly compare whilst plotting a boxplot on the side.

 Useful websites: